Humanoids from the Deep: Reception

-Humanoids from the Deep is a 1980s updating of similarly plotted genre films made in the 1950s and 1960s Del Tenney's The Horror of Party Beach (1964) in particularwith the addition of graphic violence and nudity.
+Box office

 The film was a modest financial success for New World Pictures.
+By May 1980 it had earned rentals of $1.3 million.
+It went on to earn $2.5 million more.

+Critical response

 Critical reviews were mostly negative.
+The Los Angeles Times praised "Peeters' real flair for capturing small town folk without condescension" and the "interesting, stylised, liquid cinematography" but called the movie "a mangled monster horror" with "no consistency of tone."

 Paul Taylor said in Time Out, "Despite the sex of the director, a more blatant endorsement of exploitation cinema's current anti-women slant would be hard to find; Peeters also lies on the gore pretty thick amid the usual visceral drive-in hooks and rip-offs from genre hits; and with the humor of an offering like Piranha entirely absent, this turns out to be a nasty piece of work all round".

 Briefly discussing the film in Fangoria, Alien writer Dan O'Bannon criticized the film, saying, "Roger Corman's people ripped off the chestburster idea for Humanoids of the Deep."

 Phil Hardy's The Aurum Film Encyclopedia: Horror stated that additional sex and violence scenes had been edited into the film without director Peeter's knowledge.
 Hardy continued, "As weighed down as it is with solemn musings about ecology and dispossessed Indians, it looks as if it had always been a hopeless case".

 Nathaniel Thompson said on his Mondo Digital website, "Director Peeters claimed that Roger Corman added some of the more explicit shots of slimy nudity at the last minute to give the film some extra kick, but frankly, the movie needed it.
 Though competently handled, the lack of visual style, occasionally slow pacing, and peculiar lack of (intentional) humor hinder this from becoming an all-out trash masterpiece".

 In his Psychotronic Encyclopedia of Film, Michael Weldon said, "Many were offended by the rape aspect of this fast-paced thriller featuring lots of Creature from the Black Lagoon-inspired monsters.
 Like it or not, it was a hit and is not dull".

 Author and film critic Leonard Maltin gave the film 3 out of a possible 4 stars, calling it "fast, occasionally hilarious gutter trash from the Roger Corman stable".

-On Rotten Tomatoes, the film has a 50% based on 10 reviews, with an average rating of 5.17 out of 10.
+On Rotten Tomatoes, the film has a 50% based on 12 reviews, with an average rating of 5.4 out of 10.

-Remake
+In 2019 Barbara Peeters said "I don't talk about that film".

+Planned sequel and remake

+A sequel starring Malcolm McDowell was announced but never made.

-In 1996, a remake of Humanoids from the Deep was produced for Showtime by Corman's production company, Concorde-New Horizons.
+However, in 1996, a remake of Humanoids from the Deep was produced for Showtime by Corman's production company, Concorde-New Horizons.
 It starred Robert Carradine, Emma Samms, Justin Walker, Mark Rolston, Danielle Weeks and Clint Howard.
 It was released on DVD on August 26, 2003.